SamFHarrison/weather-app/README.md

 - Extract duplicate types e.g. Error, isLoading etc.
 - Refactor `<ComboBox />` to be more generic and re-usable.
+- Decide and implement an appropriate stale time on `getWeather` cache.
+- Create a error listener that dynamically displays error notications.
+- Refactor how `searchedLocations` is reset `onSelect`

 ## Running the app